KevinZonda/KevinZonda/README.md

 - Machine Learning & Artificial Inteligent: currently learning it
 - Programming Language: I am creating my own language following some instructions
-- Software Engineer: I am quite passionate about it and practicing it
+- Programming: I am quite passionate about it and practicing it
 - Other: interested at _Mathematics_, _Public Health_ and _Epidemiology_, may try to get _MPH/PGDip/PGCert_ degree after finishing CS courses

 ## Some badges